-As you can see from these lapbook examples, the possibilities are endless!
+As you can see from these examples, the possibilities are endless!
 If you would like more lapbooking resources check if your local library has The Ultimate Lap Book Handbook.
-I finally bought a copy this year and reference it often.
+I referenced it often when creating our books.

-Lapbook Lessons This free site contains a wealth of resources including templates, resources, printables, and entire projects.
-The only problem with this site is that it doesn’t display properly in Chrome or Firefox.
+Lapbook Lessons: This free site that contains a wealth of resources including templates, resources, printables, and entire projects.
+However you may have issues with this site if you use Chrome or Firefox.

-Homeschool Share This is another free site with tons of lapbook resources.
+Homeschool Share: This is another free site with tons of resources.
 Free templates and entire projects are available to download.